SUMMARY OF POSITION:

 ACCEPTABLE EXPERIENCE AND TRAINING

-or high school diploma, or its equivalent, plus at least six years of progressively responsible experience in administering social service programs, five of which involve working with aging and/or disability related programs.
+High school graduation, or its equivalent, plus at least fifteen years of progressively responsible experience in administering social service programs, five of which involve working with aging and/or disability related programs.

-or any equivalent combination of experience and training which provides the required knowledge, skills, and abilities.
+Any equivalent combination of progressively related experience and training which provides the required knowledge, skills, and abilities.

 CERTIFICATES AND LICENSES REQUIRED